-Oatmeal can be used to treat eczema and other inflammatory skin conditions.
+Oatmeal to treat eczema and other inflammatory skin conditions.
 It can also act as an exfoliant, and it may be gentler than sugar.
 Yogurt contains lactic acid, which may improve skin health.
-Yogurt may have other benefits for the skin when used topically or orally, but research is limited.
+Yogurt may have for the skin when used topically or orally, but research is limited.

 To create your own oatmeal scrub:

 - Make a paste with equal parts oatmeal and plain yogurt.

 - Apply the paste to the darkened area of skin, and gently scrub.

 - Wash the paste off of your leg.